Healthy Homes Assessment Highbury

 Draught Stopping Highbury

-If a draft can be felt through gaps that are too large or holes the area requirements to be sealed.
+If a draft can be felt from unreasonable gaps or holes, it requirements to be closed.

-What are the most unreasonable gaps or holes?
+What are unreasonable gaps or holes?

 See the full details regarding the Healthy Homes draught stopping requirements.